Ndegwadavid/emails-scraper/README.md

 # Information Gathering Tool for Pen Testers and Ethical Hackers

 This tool is designed to assist pen testers and ethical hackers in gathering information about a target system.
-With this tool, you can easily find information such as admin usernames and employees credentials.
+With this tool, you can easily find information such as admin usernames and employees email addresses.

 ## Getting Started